(A movie on Irretrievable Breakdown of Marriage (IRBM) or No-Fault Divorce)

 But even after the reasons were unearthed Biswanath didn’t go back to his family in Kolkata.
 Rather he stayed in Shantiniketan along with their servant Ganesh.

 But that was not all.
 What was the truth?
 Why didn’t Biswanath go with his wife who apparently didn’t have any fault?
-And what happened in the end is something one needs to see in the movie.
+And what happened, in the end, is something one needs to see in the movie.

 বেলাশেষে Raises Questions About Successful Marriage

 This movie raises some serious questions about our successful marriages.
-It raises question, if there exists any love or it is only a habit that binds the couple together.
+It raises the question if there exists any love or it is only a habit that binds the couple together.
 What if one gets bored of the same life, what if one wants to enjoy his life and go out to see the world or live a different life after fifty years of marriage.
 Can his children or spouse stop him?
 What about his rights, his freedom?

 Errors in Bela Sheshe

-This movie has some small technical glitch in explaining Irretrievable Breakdown of Marriage or no fault divorce.
+This movie has some small technical glitch in explaining Irretrievable Breakdown of Marriage or no-fault divorce.
 Biswanath’s lawyer said to the court that there is no fault in Arati which was the biggest fault in the marriage and hence the divorce.
-With that poor argument he wanted a successful divorce for a septuagenarian man with four well settled children and a well behaved and a caring wife.
-It is important to clarify at this juncture that a No Fault divorce was possible under the Marriage Law Amendment only after three years of separation (possible even when staying in the same house but in different rooms, was valid for Biswanath-Arati) between a couple.
+With that poor argument, he wanted a successful divorce for a septuagenarian man with four well-settled children and a well behaved and a caring wife.
+It is important to clarify at this juncture that a No-Fault divorce was possible under the Marriage Law Amendment only after three years of separation (possible even when staying in the same house but in different rooms, was valid for Biswanath-Arati) between a couple.
 It was termed as “No-Fault” because a spouse did not need to prove any fault of the other spouse to get a divorce.